 Child labour is also widespread.
 Humanium, an international child sponsorship non-profit organisation, estimates that 20% of the mines in the DRC use mostly child workers who are forced to work because of extreme poverty.
 Engagement on systemic issues such as this can be challenging.
 It requires a deep and thorough understanding of the cultural, political, and socio-economic factors which influence conditions on the ground, and the root causes of issues, often associated with poverty, to be addressed.
 Moreover, the government plays a significant role in protecting and enforcing human rights.
 In the 2020 Corruption Perceptions Index, the DRC ranks 170th out of 180 countries, making this issue even more challenging to address.4

-In 2019, alongside PRI signatories, we have been co-leading cobalt-specific engagements with Samsung SDI, Samsung Electronics and Volkswagen, and supporting discussions with Apple.
-We have held discussions to establish the companies’ understanding of the situation, what actions they are taking to identify risks in the supply chain, and how they plan to implement the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
+Newton Investment Management Ltd has engaged with a number of electronics and autos companies on responsible cobalt sourcing, both independently, and as part of collaborative efforts led by the PRI.
+This has included conversations with Samsung SDI, Samsung Electronics, Volkswagen and Apple.
+We held discussions to establish the companies’ understanding of the situation, what actions they were taking to identify risks in the supply chain, and how they planned to implement the OECD (Organisation for Economic Co-operation and Development) Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas.
 The guidance aims for greater transparency and auditing in the supply chain.